azure-adventure-day/aad-team/setup-infra-gameengine.md

 1. Build the image you want to use, eg like this.
 ```
-docker build -t yourContainerRegistry/Gamebot .
+docker build -t yourContainerRegistry/gamebot .
+docker push yourContainerRegistry/bamebot

+// or use Azure Container Registry (was already deployed above)
+az acr build --image gamebot:latest --registry myveryownregistry --file Dockerfile .
 ```

-2. Change the file gamebot_deployment.yaml to reference your bot image.
-Then publish your bot image:
+2. Ensure your AKS has access to the Container Registry.
+If using your own Azure Container Registry a pull-secret needs to be configured
 ```
-docker push yourContainerRegistry/Gamebot
+kubectl create secret docker-registry teamregistry --docker-server 'myveryownregistry.azurecr.io' --docker-username 'username' --docker-password 'password' --docker-email 'example@example.com'
 ```

+3. Change the file gamebot_deployment.yaml to reference your bot image